33 Frugal After-School Snacks Every 90s Kid Survived On

 The bus dropped you off at 3:15, dinner was at 6, and those three hours in between were a survival situation.
 Whatever was in the pantry had to work, and somehow it always did.

 Nobody’s mom was assembling bento boxes.
-The after-school snack economy of the 90s ran on bread, peanut butter, crackers, and whatever the fridge had left, and every kid from that decade remembers the exact taste of it.
+The after-school snack economy of the 90s ran on bread, peanut butter, crackers, and whatever the fridge had left, the same short list of staples that stretched a paycheck all decade, and every kid from that decade remembers the exact taste of it.

 This countdown runs through 33 of those snacks, ending with the one that cost pennies, took two minutes, and made the whole kitchen smell like a bakery.
 If you know, you already know.